 UK Addiction Treatment Centres strive to serve as an educational resource by offering helpful articles, guides, and other educational material to encourage understanding and awareness of addiction, an epidemic that affects so many people.

-Thank you to Jason, Psychotherapist for suggesting this website.
+Thank you to Jason, the Psychotherapist for suggesting this website.

 Addiction Resource was founded in 2014 to provide a community for those recovering from addiction and to help patients find the highest quality care for a successful recovery.
 Their goal is to provide resources to help patients and their loved ones so that they may stay on the road to recovery, and can successfully overcome addiction for life.